galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 > As an example, consider the following image from Fouhy et al {% cite Fouhy2016 %}.
 > A mock community sample was sequenced for different combinations of sequencer and primer sets (V-regions).
 > Since we know the expected outcome, we can assess the accuracy of each pipeline.
 A similar approach can be used to
-> assess different parameter settings of the *in-silico*  analysis pipline.
+> assess different parameter settings of the *in-silico*  analysis pipeline.
 >
 > ![example results of mock community sequencing to assess error rates](../../images/mock_community.jpg "Example of usage of a mock community to assess accuracy.
 On the left is the expected result given that we know the exact composition of the mock sample.
 This was then used to assess the accuracy of different combinations of sequencing platform and primer set (choice of V-region)")
 >